jalik/js-rest-client/README.md

 **Note about JSON serialization**

-The `fetch()` method which called by all other verbs (delete, get, patch...) will automatically serialize the request body, if body is an object and the header `content-type` is `application/json`.
+The `fetch()` method which is called by all the methods below (delete, get, patch...) will automatically serialize the request body, if `body` is an object and the header `content-type` is `application/json`.

 ### DELETE